lsuxrstudio/xrstudioguides/switchboard/README.md

 - Sometimes we have Unreal "ghost sessions" you can use Windows Tasks Manager to look for any instances of Unreal running in the background and close them down.

+- If you get the error message `Operator already running cstat_project a9508bb6-992c-4268-9989-27c16639908b` make sure to close out the multi user server window.

 ## Resources

 [In-Camera VFX Quick Start](https://docs.unrealengine.com/5.0/en-US/in-camera-vfx-quick-start-for-unreal-engine/)